The Academic Writer’s Toolkit: Creating and Using Style Sheets

 One of the most daunting aspects of academic writing is consistency.
 When drafting an article, it is easy to forget a writing rule that has been set by the publisher (for example, the use of British English spelling rather than American) or the presentation of an unusual name or title.
 Also, when overwhelmed by details, it is easy to lose track of the standard being used, but don’t despair if you find yourself in this situation.

-To keep track of the formats you have settled on, it is useful to create a customized “cheat sheet”—a style sheet.
+Alternatively, to keep track of the formats you have settled on, it is useful to create a customized “cheat sheet”—a style sheet.
 This style sheet will be the toolkit that you use to shape your writing into its best possible form.

 What Is an Academic Style Sheet?